 Mast is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brian Mast sits on the following committees:

 House Committee on Transportation and Infrastructure

 - Member, Subcommittee on Coast Guard and Maritime Transportation

 - Member, Subcommittee on Economic Development, Public Buildings, and Emergency Management